LeeFall1/PewPew-HUD/README.md

 Damage Report
 Displays a UI that shows what is damaged and where.
 Alt+1/Alt+2 to change views.

+Transponder support
+Shows friendly ships with the same transponder ID into a seperate widget (Friendly)

 Radar:
 Shows targets within a 2su range.
 Right click on a ship in the widget to see the options available.